 On May 17, 2016, the Honourable Jim Carr, Minister of Natural Resources, announced that Ms. Kim Baird, Mr. Tony Penikett and Dr. Annette Trimbee would serve as his Representatives on the Trans Mountain Pipeline Expansion Project Ministerial Panel.

 During the summer of 2016, the Panel engaged people from potentially affected communities close to the proposed pipeline and shipping corridors.
 The Panel received input through in-person and online channels, and identified relevant additional views to those already heard in the NEB Report.
 View the Online Questionnaire Report.

-The Panel submitted a report of their findings to Minister Carr on November 1.
-The Minister will use the report to inform Cabinet’s final decision on the Project, expected by December 19, 2016.
+The Panel submitted a report of their findings to Minister Carr on November 1, 2016.
 View the Ministerial Panel Report.

 Assess the upstream greenhouse gas emissions associated with this project and make this information public

 Environment and Climate Change Canada conducted an assessment of upstream greenhouse gas emissions (GHG) linked to the TMX project, a draft of which was posted on May 19, 2016, for public comment.
-After review and consideration of public comments, a final assessment will be posted.
+After review and consideration of public comments, a final assessment was posted.